konmik/satellite/README.md

 ##### split

-I may noticed the [split](https://github.com/konmik/satellite/blob/master/satellite/src/main/java/satellite/util/RxNotification.java) magic method.
+You may noticed the [split](https://github.com/konmik/satellite/blob/master/satellite/src/main/java/satellite/util/RxNotification.java) magic method.
 What it does?

-All events come from satellites in the materialized state [materialize-dematerialize](http://reactivex.io/documentation/operators/materialize-dematerialize.html).
+All events come from `MissionControlCenter` in the materialized state [materialize-dematerialize](http://reactivex.io/documentation/operators/materialize-dematerialize.html).
-This is done to be able to reuse the existing connection, without creating it each time. `split` dematerializes events and returns them into `onNext`, `onError`, `onComplete` lambdas.
+`split` dematerializes events and returns them into `onNext`, `onError`, `onComplete` lambdas.

 ##### SubjectFactory